vaderslayer7/Rivals-of-Aether-Controller-Emulation-with-Keyboard/README.md

 ## A Specific Technique Doesn't Work
 * Use www.keyboardchecker.com to make sure all of the required keyboard inputs can be recorded simultaneously on your keyboard.
 * Try restarting the Autohotkey script.
+* Add a "debug" hotkey, hold down the keys related to you technique, and press debug.
+The dialog box that appears will tell you whether the script is actually seeing all of your button presses.
 * Hmu (TuberLuber on Discord/Reddit) or file an issue on Github.

 # Development Info